kmules1/kmules1.github.io/ecumene/index.md

 The Elder Sister's orbital period is precisely 5.6 days on the Ecumene, and is used as the basis for the month in most calendars.

-#### Acusa: The Reluctant World

-The outermost planet orbiting Ador is an unremarkable, uninhabitable, geologically inert body with minimal atmosphere and an ashen-grey surface.
-Pock-marked with craters that stretch into primordial times, its name comes from an ancient word for the reluctant one, on the basis that it orbits much more slowly than the Ecumene.

-## The Ecumene

-The Ecumene is the homeworld for Humans (its dominant species), Halflings, and Goblins.
-Due to its deep history, it has long become home for additional species that originate from the other worlds in the Ador-Ayn Star System, such as Elves, Kobolds, etc. It is the primary world for this setting.

-The Ecumene is smaller than Earth (0.766 Earth Radii, 0.471 Earth Masses), has a large ice cap on each pole, and more of its surface is covered with water than Earth (22/25 vs 18/25).
-This contributes to there being much less of either arid/semi-arid or taiga/tundra zones.

 ### Regions of the Ecumene

 Six major continents, four minor continents, and countless islands.
 Most of the Ecumene's dry land is located in the southern hemisphere, with the northern hemisphere dominated by a massive ocean.

 ### Thinking Kinds

 The Ecumene is home to several sapient species.
 By far the most populous of these is Mankind, which is indigenous to the Ecumene and has a dominant role in its histories and societies.
+Other indigenous Thinking Kinds include Halflings and Goblins.

+Due to its deep history, it has long become home for additional species that originate from the other worlds in the Ador-Ayn Star System.
 A significantly less populous but historically critical kind is Elfkind, whose first arrival to the Ecumene marks the beginning of the most common calendar era, (AE *ab Egressu* "since the Landing") and who evacuated to the Ecumene following the Cataclysm of *2791*{: .ae}, when their homeworld became uninhabitable.

-Other notable kinds are:
+Types of Thinking Kinds:
+* Mankind
+* Elfkind
 * Halflingkind, who are an offshoot of Mankind and are known for their short stature, pinkish skin, and talent for stealth.
 * Goblinkind, who claim to be indigenous to the Ecumene and are known for their invasiveness, disgusting habits, and talent for trouble.
 * Koboldkind, who originate from Ninurta, and are known for their cautiousness, devoted, and resilient.